How to use the GroupListView component

 var groupListView = cast(event.currentTarget, GroupListView);

-trace("GroupListView selectedItem change: " + groupListView.selectedItem.data.text);
+trace("GroupListView selectedItem change: " + groupListView.selectedItem.text);

 }